 Not having gears to change is not as much of an issue, I mean my favourite riding is on a road where I am using only one gear rolling on and off the throttle and turning left then right and repeat.
 However one thing I did miss is engine braking.
 I was constantly needing to use the brakes where if it had been a manual transmission none of that would have been required.
 Not sure if maxi scooters with sports modes introduce some dynamic braking.
 If they did it would be a big improvement but for me I think my experience here has ruled out any automatic gearbox bike in future.

 Returning the bike I was 400km over my allowance so it might have been cheaper to rent from another shop with unlimited mileage but I did not mind to pay the excess as it had all gone well for me and was not an expensive rental charge all up anyway.
 A little video footage.
 My GoPro Hero Session 5 continues to have numerous problems, failing to record still images, changing it’s record settings itself randomly with no user input.
 Unable to sync to phone via wi-fi, unable to update firmware.
-I really regret buying this now.
+No more video for me going forward.